What Are Early Flying Pokémon?

-Ever since the beginning days of Red and Blue, Flying Pokemon have played a crucial role in our regional adventures.
-Like all types, having one around helps increase your ability to counter other elements, but Flying Pokemon make great use of the HM (Hidden Machine) Fly, essentially Pokemon's fast-travel.
+Ever since the early days of Red and Blue, Flying Pokémon have played a crucial role in our regional adventures.
+Like all types, having one around helps increase your ability to counter other elements, but Flying Pokémon also make great use of the HM (Hidden Machine) Fly, which is essentially Pokémon's fast-travel.
 Fly simply offers one of the most convenient ways of navigating between towns and other locations, meaning you'll almost certainly want at least one Flying-type in your team at all times.

 Potential Abilities: Keen Eye, Sniper

 I hate to rank one of the originals so low, but the fact is, Fearow simply doesn't stand the test of time.
 After evolving from Spearow at level 20, its mediocre base stat total of 442 just doesn't match its competitors, especially since many older Pokémon received a slight boost after generation 6.

 Fearow also doesn't learn a great spread of moves as it levels up, only delving into a few underwhelming Dark attacks before finally aquiring the decent Ground move Drill Run at level 45, but it's too little too late.